Acle Straight

-The Acle Straight, also known as the Acle New Road is a major road between Acle and Great Yarmouth in Norfolk.
+The Acle Straight, also known as the Acle New Road, is a major road between Acle and Great Yarmouth in Norfolk, England.
 It is part of the A47 trunk road.

 History

-The road was originally proposed as a turnpike on 3 May 1830 following an Act of Parliament and engineered by William Thorold.
+The road was originally proposed as a turnpike on 3 May 1830 following an act of Parliament, the Great Yarmouth and Acle Turnpike Road Act 1830 (11 Geo.
+4 & 1 Will.
+4. c. xxxix) and engineered by William Thorold.
 Its purpose was to provide quicker access between the two towns over the Halvergate Marshes.
 It was designed as two straight sections, connected by a bend halfway along which included a branch road between Seven Mile House and Halvergate.
 This reduced the distance from Great Yarmouth to Norwich by 3 mi 5 furlong.
 The road was constructed by digging two parallel ditches, 37 ft feet apart, with a surface comprising brushwood, gravel and soil from the ditches.
 It was largely complete by April 1831 and opened later that year.

 Tolls were removed from the road in 1861, though they remained on the Yarmouth Suspension Bridge over the River Bure into the town centre until 1920.

 In 1882, the railway line between Acle and Great Yarmouth was built parallel to the Acle Straight.
 The Stracey Arms Windpump was built in 1883 near the Halvergate branch road junction.
 It was Grade II* listed in 1982.
 A similarly named pub, the Stracey Arms, opened next door to the windmill.
 It subsequently became popular with boaters on the Norfolk Broads as it sat directly between the Acle Straight and the River Bure and had private moorings.
 In 2015, it was converted into a Hindu temple.

 The Acle Straight experienced problems with subsidence.
-In 1908, a deep pile was planned, but was abandoned after testing found the ground was stable up to a depth of 11 ft.
+In 1908, a deep pile was planned but was abandoned after testing found the ground was stable only up to a depth of 11 ft.